spacetelescope/stpsf/docs/jwst.rst

 Imaging
 -------

-WebbPSF models the MIRI imager; currently there is no specific support for MRS, however monochromatic PSFS computed for the imager may be used as a reasonable proxy for PSF properties at the entrance to the MRS slicers.
+STPSF models the MIRI imager; currently there is no specific support for MRS, however monochromatic PSFS computed for the imager may be used as a reasonable proxy for PSF properties at the entrance to the MRS slicers.